 Webinars for authors

-The next webinar will be taking place on 26th September 2016 at 10:30am.
-This will focus on upcoming changes to the Journals Library and how these affect you.
-This includes guidance on new final report submission requirements.
-To attend the webinar, please register here.
+The latest webinar took place on 26th September 2016 and focused on upcoming changes to the Journals Library and how these affect authors.
+It included guidance on new final report submission requirements.

 In previous webinars an editor and a member of the Journals Library team presented guidance